FAQ #51 ( .300 WSM light loads )

 I once loaded some rounds without any powder (measure ran dry and I didn’t notice it), and while the round didn’t fire, I could hear a slight sound when the primer fired into the empty case and didn’t even dislodge the bullet.
 Also, you said “one round didn’t fire” and the same thing happened when you went hunting.
 So, if it’s just a few that don’t work and you don’t know which to trust, I personally would not trust any of them.
 Use commercial ammo to hunt with . . . you usually fire so few that the costs are minimal and use the reloads strictly for target practice and plinking and don’t trust the old rounds for hunting, unless you reload them with fresh primer and powder. (remember, there is always a possibility of a weakness on the firing pin or spring causing the problem or the primer has been seated too deeply in the pocket for a shorter than normal firing pin to make consistent ignition.

-I hope I have covered enough bases of possibilities for you to assist in
+I hope I have covered enough bases of possibilities for you to assist in solving the problem.

 You sound as you know as much as me on the subject.
 I can not “officially” advise you to fireform anything.
 But I hear of it being done all the time.
 With a smaller bullet than the jap 7.7, it should not blow up, but the case could rupture and spray hot powder and gases out of the breach of the gun.
 If I were going to do it, I think I’d arrange something to hold the rifle, and have a remote trigger string or something so that I was not near the rifle the first few times I did it.
 That way, if something did really let go, no one would be injured.
 Inspect the cases afterwards and see if they are split or show other signs of damage.